MagicTINTIN/MicaClientpp/README.md

 // to block specific users
 "blockedUsers": [ "blockedPseudo", "blockedPseudo2" ],
 ```
-You can also block users in discussion groups (for instance in public groups where someone try to chat in your group with a wrong key)
+You can also block users in discussion groups (for instance in public groups where someone tries to chat in your group with a wrong key)
 ```json
 "public":{
     "users": [ "*" ],